 Staying in a 4-star hotel in the city center sounds great.
 It’s also really expensive.
 The closer you are to Old Town then the more you will pay for accommodation.

-Hostels are acceptable for budget travelers and you get to meet fellow travelers so do your research.
+Hostels are always on the radar for budget travelers (especially solo travelers and large groups) and you get to meet fellow travelers so do your research.

 So, lower that nightly price filter on Airbnb and see what’s available.
 You can also find some really good deals on private rooms that have access to the kitchen.
-And your host will be a local who might have some good tips!
+And your host will be a local who might have some good tips on what to do!